The purpose of this standard is to establish the university’s standards for acceptable use of information resources and assets.

 - An action that jeopardizes the confidentiality, integrity or availability of a university computing, communication, or information resource;

 - Use of university information resources that interferes with the work of other students, faculty, or staff or the normal operation of the university’s computing systems;

 - An attempt to bypass or aid others in bypassing the university’s information technology security systems and mechanisms without the prior express permission of the owner of that system;

 - Copying or distributing software licensed to UNC Charlotte without authorization;

 - Violation of federal, state or local laws, including copyright infringement;

-- Use of electronic mail messages or Web pages that constitute invasion of privacy, harassment, defamation, threats, intimidation, or discrimination on a basis prohibited by federal or state law or University Policy 501, “Nondiscrimination and Procedures for Addressing Reports of Discrimination.”
+- Use of electronic mail messages or web pages that constitute invasion of privacy, harassment, defamation, threats, intimidation, or discrimination on a basis prohibited by federal or state law or university policies including University Policy 501, “Nondiscrimination and Procedures for Addressing Reports of Discrimination.”

 ISO/IEC 27002 was adopted by The University of North Carolina at Charlotte in 2012.
 All standards and guidelines are based on this code of practice for Information Security Management.

 Initially approved by the Information Assurance Committee 7/23/15